Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

 (Take a look at Karen's comments below)*

-Since rouladen were so expensive (and time-comsuming to make), I created Beef Flatladen!
+Since rouladen were so expensive (and consuming to make) and German food is so good, I created Beef Flatladen!

 I vary the type of meat, usually using whatever is on sale.
 Even pork works!
 I vary the size of chunks, usually making them about a 2 to 3 inches square and about ¾ inch thick.